juehang/paper-recommender/README.md

 - **Ollama Connection Error**: Ensure the Ollama server is running with `ollama serve`
 - **Missing Model**: If you get an error about the nomic-embed-text model, run `ollama pull nomic-embed-text`
+- **OpenAI API Key Issues**: If using the OpenAI embedding provider, ensure your API key is valid and has sufficient quota
 - **No Recommendations**: You may need to onboard more papers before getting recommendations

 ### Reporting Issues